 Does this plan fit my budget?

-Many people get caught in the trappings of budget.
+Many people get caught in the trappings of the budget.
 You need to look at a few things:

 - Out of Pocket Maximums

 The easiest to identify and understand is the monthly premium.
-Usually these will range from $0-$100/month to keep your insurance active.
+Usually, these will range from $0-$100/month to keep your insurance active.
 Remember, even if a plan claims to be “free”, you’ll still need to pay for your Part B premium.

-You may also have to meet a deductible out of pocket before the cost sharing begins.
+You may also have to meet a deductible out of pocket before the cost-sharing begins.
 There may be a separate deductible for prescription drugs.

 Once you’ve met your deductible (if you have one), you’ll be responsible for copays or coinsurance dependent upon your plan and the specific services.
-Double check what your cost share will be for the services you most frequently use.
+Double-check what your cost share will be for the services you most frequently use.
 Don’t forget prescription drugs if your plan includes them.

-Finally, assess the out of pocket maximum.
-Since Part C plans still have out of pocket expenses, make sure that whatever your out of pocket maximum is, it’s something that still feels comfortable to you.
+Finally, assess the out-of-pocket maximum.
+Since Part C plans still have out-of-pocket expenses, make sure that whatever your out-of-pocket maximum is, it’s something that still feels comfortable to you.